Hello, and welcome to the danger zone.

 This meant, though, that I graduated college debt-free.
 Oddly, at the age of 23 and with a very short career behind me, I’m financially ahead of many others with longer and more successful careers.
 That’s just something I can not wrap my head around.

 Further Reading: “5 Simple Ways to Avoid Student Loan Debt”

 Living Money-Loose and Debt-Free

 Wow, I certainly waxed poetic this week!
 Sometimes I’m serious and not all about the jokez.
-Sometimes money makes you feel so serious I just want to say, “Screw you money!”
+Sometimes money makes me feel so serious I just want to say, “Screw you, money!”

 Check back in next time for more ways in which I continue to screw money, or let money screw me.

 The opinions expressed in this article are those of the author alone and do not necessarily reflect the official policy or views of CentSai Inc.